- Using less energy

 - Developing carbon capture and storage

 In 2019, 72% of Devon’s greenhouse gas (GHG) emissions related to energy use.
-This energy is used as electricity (13%) and the burning of fossil fuel in buildings for heat (19%), transport (30%), manufacturing and construction (6%), and agricultural, forestry and fishing machinery (4%).1
+This energy is used as electricity (12%) and the direct burning of fossil fuel in buildings (24%), transport (30%), and for manufacturing and construction (6%).1

-This section describes what needs to happen to achieve net-zero energy supply based on the Climate Change Committee’s Further Ambition Scenario.
-It then introduces goals for overcoming issues identified during the Thematic Hearings and the public Call for Evidence as barriers to achieving net-zero in Devon.
+This section describes what needs to happen to achieve net-zero energy supply based on the Climate Change Committee’s (CCC) Further Ambition Scenario.
+It then introduces goals for overcoming barriers to achieving net-zero in Devon.
 Actions are then proposed to achieve the goals.

 8.2 The Change Needed